regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 To create classes, projects, and batches on chain using the `ecocredit` module, we first need to know what data we are appending to each each class, project, and batch.

 Credit classes, projects, and batches are stored as objects in on-chain application state.
 Each object has a `metadata` field that can be any arbitrary `string` with a maximum length of `256`.
+Although their are no additional restrictions, the recommended practice is to provide a content hash.

-The maximum length on the `metadata` field limits the amount of data stored in on-chain state, which can become expensive and slow down the network.
-It was also designed for content hashes, which enables data privacy using custom hashing algorithms or data resolvers with access control.
+Regen Network Development uses a custom [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) as the value of the `metadata` field for each credit class, project, and batch created through Regen Registry.
+If you are doing your own credit origination process, we recommend you do the same.
+This will ensure your data can be read by Regen Network Development applications.

-Regen Network Development uses an [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) for all credit classes, projects, and batches managed by Regen Registry.
-This is the recommended way for anyone wanting to leverage Regen Ledger for their own credit origination process and it ensures the supporting data is compatible with applications built and maintained by Regen Network Development.
+The IRI contains a content hash that includes additional information about how the content hash was created such as the type of data and how the data was hashed.
+To generate an IRI for the `metadata` field, we will first need to construct "graph" data for our credit classes, projects, and batches.
+When we say "graph" data here, we are referring to [Resource Description Framework (RDF)](https://www.w3.org/RDF/).

 ### JSON-LD